ecadlabs/taquito/docs/quick_start.md

 const tezos = new TezosToolkit('https://YOUR_PREFERRED_RPC_URL');
 ```

-In some case, it can be useful to make more than one instance of Taquito.
-Perhaps if you wanted to communicate with two different RPC nodes, or offer to different Signing options.
+In some cases, it can be useful to make more than one instance of Taquito.
+For example, if you want to communicate with two different RPC nodes, or offer to different Signing options.
 You can new up separate instances with different providers or configuration per instance.

 ## Configuration